mstksg/inCode/copy/entries/io-purity.md

-In fact it would not be too hard to imagine a compiler that would take any arbitrary `IO` structure and translate it into human-followable instructions on a piece of paper, written in plain English.
+In fact it would not be too hard to imagine a compiler that would take any arbitrary `IO` structure and translate it into human-followable (yet very verbose) instructions on a piece of paper, written in plain English.
 Or French, for that matter.

 That is because that's all `IO` *is* --- a tree data structure representing an instruction series, that we assemble/build using Haskell code.
 The same way